farmera/sare_grant/study_results_drones.md

 a meaningful recommendation to working sugarcane farmers.

 In technical terms, regression analysis works by estimating the conditional expectation of the dependent variable given the independent variables.
+Our dependent variable was the final sucrose yield of each of thirty sections that had been variably treated with nitrogen.
+One of our key independent variables, nitrogen level, was also given.
 In other words, our dependent variable was known at the end of the season.
-It was the final sucrose yield of each of thirty sections that had been variably treated with nitrogen.
-One of our key independent variables, nitrogen level, was also given.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)